hello-robot/stretch_tutorials/getting_started/untethered_operation.md

 This requires you to know the username and ip-address of the robot.
 Instructions on how to find this information is found in the [SSH & X Server](#ssh-x-server) section.
 You may now SSH into the robot as normal, and no prompt for the robot's password will appear.

 ------
-<div align="center"> All materials are Copyright 2022 by Hello Robot Inc. Hello Robot and Stretch are registered trademarks.
-The Stretch RE1 and RE2 robots are covered by U.S. Patent 11,230,000 and other patents pending.</div>
+<div align="center"> All materials are Copyright 2022 by Hello Robot Inc. Hello Robot and Stretch are registered trademarks.</div>